EireneMG/Book-Review-Website/README.md

 1. Clone the repository
 2. Open `index.html` in your browser
-3. Start exploring the world of books!
+3. Start exploring the world of books
+4. Visit our netlify website!

 ## 👥 Team Members